CMSgov/beneficiary-fhir-data/ops/terraform/services/eft/modules/bfd_eft_outbound_o11y/README.md

-# `bft_eft_outbound_o11y` Submodule
+# `bft_eft_outbound_o11y` Module

-This Submodule contains the resources and Lambda source code for several Alarms and a Lambda that sends BFD EFT Outbound status notifications to a Slack channel configured in `base` configuration.
+This module contains the resources and Lambda source code for several Alarms and a Lambda that sends BFD EFT Outbound status notifications to a Slack channel configured in `base` configuration.

 <!-- BEGIN_TF_DOCS -->
 <!-- GENERATED WITH `terraform-docs .`